hiqqs/releaseTrain/README.md

 # 🚂🚃 releaseTrain
-🛤️ A node.js helper 📦 to improve your CICD workflow & app release process, fear no more with releaseTrain!
+🛤️ A node.js helper 📦 to improve your CICD pipeline & app release process, fear no more and bring on the releaseTrain!